Useful Links

 Section B: The child or young person’s special educational needs.

-Section C: The child or young person’s health needs which are related to their SEN.
+Section C: The child or young person’s health needs which are related to their SEND.

-Section D: The child or young person’s social care needs which are related to their SEN.
+Section D: The child or young person’s social care needs which are related to their SEND.

 Section E: The outcomes sought for the child or the young person, including Outcomes for adult life.
 The EHC plan should also identify the arrangements for the setting of shorter term targets by the school.